rrichardsonindy/JavaScript-301-ReactFundamentals-Gitbook/site/1-GettingStarted.md

 cd ReactLibrary
 ```

-### Install an instance of Create React App
+### Install an instance of ```create-react-app```

 Open up the starter app inside of VS Code and open the terminal.
-We'll now go through the following steps to create your initial app, using Facebook's Create React App starter.
+We'll now go through the following steps to create your initial app, using Facebook's ```create-react-app``` starter.
 Note that the `npx` command on the 2nd line is [correct](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b).

 ```sh
 ReactLibrary> npm install -g create-react-app